weilandia/coding-for-managers/deployment/README.md

 1. SQLite3 was not meant to be used in production and Heroku doesn't support it.
 We're going to be adding a different SQL database, Postgres, to our project.
 Postgres is more robust, more scalable, and is supported by Heroku.

   * first, move the `gem 'sqlite3'` into the `group :development` section.
-The section should now look like this:
+This will ensure that we only use SQLite3 when we're in the development environment (on your local machine or on Cloud9) The section should now look like this:
   ```ruby
   group :development do
     # Access an IRB console on exception pages or by using <%= console %> in views